youyingfeng/tp/docs/DeveloperGuide.md

         Use case ends.

-**Use case: delete order **
+**Use case: delete client **

 **MSS**

-1. User requests to delete an order made by a client
+1. User requests to delete a client from client list
-2. LogOnce shows a success message, along with the order that was just removed, and the client that initially placed the order.
+2. LogOnce shows a success message along with the client that was just removed.

     Use case ends.